 Variant Source block with the Variant control mode parameter set to

-sim codegen switching, as explained in Dual-Model Approach: Code Generation.
+sim codegen switching.
 If you use the Variant Source block, the

 sample times of driving blocks contribute to the sample times supported in the generated